 - Belayers must maintain control of the brake strand at all times.

-- Belayers must lower the climber in a slow controlled manner.
+- Belayers must lower the climber in a slow and controlled manner.